 - 2014 President’s Higher Education Community Service Honor Roll for student service learning efforts in the community

-Simmons College Academics
+Simmons University Academics

 Academics are the heart of Simmons life.
 Their programs are designed to offer not only theoretical classroom learning, but practical experience, not to mention building the confidence to take that knowledge and use it to lead.
-Simmons College Academics supports students at every level, through academic support services, research opportunities, mentorship, and more.
+Simmons University Academics supports students at every level, through academic support services, research opportunities, mentorship, and more.

 Simmons offers more than 50 undergraduate liberal arts degree programs to women, including several combined bachelors/masters programs.
 Opportunities range from business-related degrees, to STEM degrees, the humanities, education, and even creative programs.
 Simmons also offers unique opportunities and support for undergraduate students who are 24 years or older, or who are working on a second degree.
 This includes individual counseling, scholarship opportunities, the chance to transfer up to 80 credits, academic support, and more.